OpenZeppelin/openzeppelin-sdk/README.md

 [Twitter account](https://twitter.com/openzeppelin).

 ## Contribute
 OpenZeppelin exists thanks to its contributors.
 There are many ways you can participate and help build high quality software.

+OpenZeppelin SDK is bootstrapped by running `yarn` in the root of the project.

-Check out the [contribution guide](https://github.com/OpenZeppelin/openzeppelin-sdk/blob/master/CONTRIBUTING.md)!
+Check out the [contribution guide](CONTRIBUTING.md) for details!

 ## License